|MEETING PLACE:||Recapture Lodge, Hwy 191, Bluff, Utah|

 |TAKE-OUT:||Clay Hills Crossing|

 We pride ourselves in running a relaxed and flexible schedule.
 Every trip is different depending upon the group, other trips on the water and sometimes the weather.
 The following is a sample of what your trip might be like:

 We’ll meet at 7:00 PM at the Recapture Lodge in Bluff, Utah for a pre-trip meeting.
 This is an opportunity to meet your fellow travelers and guides, and ask any last-minute questions.
 Your guides will give you a thorough trip orientation and pass out your waterproof river bags so you can pack your belongings that evening.

 Not much farther down river we stop for a short walk to River House, a well-preserved prehistoric cliff dwelling.
 We have time to explore this multi-room structure and admire the rock art including human hands, sheep and snake figures that adorn the overhanging walls and ceiling.
-We might also explore the Hole in the Rock on the famous Mormon Trail.
+We might also explore where the Hole in the Rock expedition first arrived in the area in the late 1800’s on the famous Mormon Trail.